-- (a) The Scheme Administrator may Publish, from time to time, PIAM&V Method Requirements. - (b) PIAM&V Method Requirements: - (i) may complement and/or supplement the requirements of this clause 7A; but - (ii) must not be inconsistent with this Rule. - (c) An Accredited Certificate Provider must comply with PIAM&V Method Requirements. - (d) For the avoidance of doubt, for all purposes, including the purposes of section 133(1) of the Act, a contravention of a PIAM&V Method Requirement by an Accredited Certificate Provider is a contravention of this Rule.
+- (a) The Scheme Administrator may Publish, from time to time, PIAM&V Method Requirements. - (b) PIAM&V Method Requirements: - (i) may complement and/or supplement the requirements of this clause 7A; but - (ii) must not be inconsistent with this Rule. - (c) An Accredited Certificate Provider must comply with PIAM&V Method Requirements. - (d) For the avoidance of doubt, for all purposes, including the purposes of section 133(1)clause 36(1) of Schedule 4A of the Act, a contravention of a PIAM&V Method Requirement by an Accredited Certificate Provider is a contravention of this Rule.